 Yes.
-Any insurance plan you can buy in your state's Marketplace includes a free obesity screening test.
+All insurance plans, except grandfathered plans (see below) includes a free obesity screening test.
 Your health care provider will use your weight and height to find your body mass index, called your BMI.
 A BMI of 25 or higher is overweight.
 A BMI of 30 or more is obese.

 Check your plan's summary of benefits to see the details on what's offered.

-In most cases.
-Most employer health plans have to cover obesity screening tests and counseling.
-Some older plans that were already in place when the Affordable Care Act became law on March 23, 2010, and that haven’t made many changes to their benefits, called grandfathered plans, don't have to offer free screening tests or counseling.
+Older plans that were already in place when the Affordable Care Act became law on March 23, 2010, and that haven’t made many changes to their benefits, are called grandfathered plans.
+Grandfathered plans don't have to offer free preventive care, including free obesity screening or counseling.

 Will health plans I buy from my state's Marketplace cover treatment, like weight loss programs, medications, or surgery?

 That depends on the state.
 Each state has to cover certain essential benefits, but they get to decide what's included in them.
 They may include nutritional counseling, weight loss programs and weight loss surgery.
 Check on healthcare.gov or your state's Marketplace to find out.

 Will the insurance I get through work cover weight loss treatments?

 That depends on your insurance.
 Keep in mind that even if your plan does cover surgery, you'll have to meet specific requirements.
 Plans have different rules.